 Where to Stay: The Zion National Park Lodge has rustic but very cozy accommodations right inside the park, which is very convenient, not to mention beautiful.
 Otherwise, the town of Springdale is just outside the park and has a variety of accommodations at multiple price points.

+I hope this article inspires you to visit some of these amazing National Parks with your families and embark on some short and easy hikes.
 See Wendy’s National Parks Calendar which lists which Park to Visit Each Month.
 National parks are not just for summertime, every month of the year you can find a park worth visiting.

 You might also like: Summer Mountain Adventures, Easy Road trips in Texas, Soft Adventures in Iceland and an easy hike in Maroon Lake